ogayuuki0202/openBOS/README.md

 ## Key Features
 - Short, concise code for visualization, 3D reconstruction, and quantification
-- GPU parallel processing also available
+- GPU parallel processing is also available

 ## Warning